-Siesta was important in the days before air conditioning, when workers would eat a hearty lunch (La Comida) before retiring to sleep for the hottest hours in the early afternoon, returning to work again early in the cooler evening, before enjoying a late and smaller evening meal (La Cena), once they returned home.
+Siesta was important in the days before air conditioning, when workers would eat a hearty lunch before retiring to sleep for the hottest hours in the early afternoon, returning to work again early in the cooler evening, before enjoying a late and smaller evening meal, once they returned home.

 The siesta is gradually dying out, as commutes are getting longer, meaning people can’t return home easily, and businesses are switching to more conventional working hours.

 But Sunday lunch remains a great Spanish tradition, and here in Lanzarote you’ll find most local’s restaurants are full of large family tables on a Sunday, with several generations enjoying a long and lavish meal served with plenty of wine, followed by the obligatory sobremesa.
 It’s a time for the whole, extended family to get together and discuss what’s happened during the week, and what everyone’s plans are for the coming week.
 These Sunday lunches can last several hours, starting at around 1PM and running until late afternoon.

 Generally the lunch will consist of something like: